robert-walshh/project2/README.md

 When the tilt sensor is activated a yellow LED lights up and a Webhook is sent to IFTTT.
 From there IFTTT sends an alert via Telegram to the user.
 Temperture Data is available via the Arduino IoT Cloud Dashboard.

+## How Does It Work?
+Check out the [Instructional Video!](https://drive.google.com/drive/folders/1-Qks3KnsHJbaacsBhZqqk84DiRUJjArF)